 University of Louisville’s School Research Partnership.
 The mission of the KAMD includes:

 To serve as a state repository for accessible materials

 To develop and implement effective tracking systems to maximize copyright protection

 To provide training and technical assistance to member agency staff on accessible technology tools and use of accessible content

-To prepare and provide of NIMAS files to student-ready format
+To prepare and provide National Instructional Materials Accessibility Standard (NIMAS) files in a student-ready format

 To assist with awareness efforts and development of materials to increase consumer understanding and use of accessible digital materials

 Between 2003 and 2010, the KAMD filled requests for approximately 2,000 digital textbooks, issuing approximately 275 new files each academic year.
 On average, these textbooks reach nearly 70 school districts each year.

 In July 2006, Kentucky’s vision of increasing “the availability and timely delivery of print instructional materials in accessible formats to blind or other persons with print disabilities in elementary and secondary schools” (34 CFR Part 300, National Instructional Materials Accessibility Standard; Final Rule, FR Doc.
 06–6340 Filed 7-18-06) was realized when the NIMAS was published in the Federal Register at the Library of Congress by the U. S. Office of Special Education (OSEP).
 With this official posting of the NIMAS, accessible instructional materials have become part of the Individuals with Disabilities Education Improvement Act of 2004 (IDEA).